shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/io.rst

       Read bytes into a pre-allocated, writable
       :term:`bytes-like object` *b*, and return the
       number of bytes read.
+For example, *b* might be a :class:`bytearray`.
       If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)